I am a CRNA registrant in Alberta, what does this mean for me?

 The CRNA registrants who do not elect to join the AAN can register directly with the CNPS at the individual rates of $88 for RNs and $179.50 for NPs, available in all provinces and territories where CNPS PLP is required as a condition of practice.
 The additional fee assists with the additional human and technological resources required to support the direct registration process.

 As a not-for-profit, dedicated to assisting nurse beneficiaries across Canada, our fees are set on a cost-recovery basis.
 These fees are reviewed each year to ensure that they remain generally adequate and reflect the changing needs of the nursing profession and the organization.

 No. The CNPS Supplementary Protection program operates on a calendar year and renewal will open on October 1st.
 Exceptionally for the 2023 registration year, it will continue to be accessed as a separate registration.
-We are working to combine the Core Services (PLP) and Supplementary Protection program registrations for the following registration year.
+We are working to combine the CNPS Professional Liability Protection (PLP) and Core Services and Supplementary Protection program registrations for the following registration year.